steenhansen/type-czech/README.md

     aString('a-string')  // My string a-string
     aString(99)          // Uncaught TypeCzech - aString() - The variable '99',
-                            which is a 'number', is not a 'string' typeVerify(arguments, expected_types)
+                         // which is a 'number', is not a 'string'
+                         // typeVerify(arguments, expected_types)
-                             ACTUAL VALUE 99
+                         // ACTUAL VALUE 99
-                            EXPECTED TYPE 'string'
+                         // EXPECTED TYPE 'string'

 ### Check parameter has a value:
-    type_czech = TypeCzech('LOG-ERRORS')
+    type_czech = TypeCzech('LOG-ERRORS')                  // runnable in console

     hasValue = type_czech.precedeCheck(hasValue, HAS_VALUE)